PC-Pedia/Linux/ssh_with_ngrok/README.md

   now we want to enable services:

      sudo systemctl daemon-reload
-     sudo systemctl enable ssh.service
+     sudo systemctl enable sship.service
      sudo systemctl enable gmail.service
      sudo reboot

- **Now whenever you reboot your system the gmail.py will send you the new ip for ssh login**
+ **Now whenever you reboot your system the gmail.py will send you the new ip address for ssh login**